Climate Adapted Trees

 Refining and Expanding Campus Tree Species Selections

 Past efforts by University of Arizona faculty research yielded a rich collection of arid adapted tree species that both helped create Arizona’s economic base in the early 20th Century and produced innumerous species populating urban landscapes throughout the southwestern US.
 However, limitations on plant performance have and will continue to become increasingly challenging in the decades ahead.
 Though improved tree selection yield myriad community and environmental health benefits, those benefits will only be realized to the extent that we can accurately match new tree species to current and future climate variables.
-This project leverages availability of global data sets to establish potential for tree species to perform well in climates experienced in Tucson, Arizona.
-By extrapolation, observations of tree species in regions hotter, colder and drier than Tucson will be considered as "climate-ready" selections to introduce to campus for performance assessment.
+This project leverages availability of contemporary global data sets that inform potential of tree species found throughout the world to perform well here given the current climate of Tucson, Arizona.
+By extrapolation, observations of tree species in regions hotter, colder and drier than Tucson will be considered as "climate-ready" selections to be introduced to campus for performance assessment studies.

 Image